-- Fellows will receive money (or reimbursements) for coffee dates with their peers during the spring.
+- Fellows will receive funding (or reimbursements) for coffee dates with their peers during the spring.

-- Fellows will have weekly opportunities to learn, reflect, grow, and push themselves in new ways.
+- Fellows will have weekly opportunities to learn, reflect, grow, and challenge themselves in new ways.

-- Fellows will feel satisfaction in knowing that they are making a difference in their Hopkins and Baltimore communities, and will have laid the groundwork for future service.
+- Fellows will gain satisfaction in knowing that they are making a difference in their Hopkins and Baltimore communities, and will have laid the groundwork for future service.

 How much does it cost?

-Nothing–in fact, we will pay you!
+Nothing—in fact, we will pay you!
 Fellows earn a $180 stipend to compensate them for their (non-volunteer) time.
 The only thing you’ll have to pay for, potentially, is travel to and from service opportunities.
-If this is poses a financial challenge, please reach out to Rabbi Eric for a confidential conversation.
+If this is poses a financial challenge, please reach out to Rabbi Shira for a confidential chat.

 When and how often will we meet?